Coxeter tournaments: Results

 \subsubsection{Algorithmic proof}

-Our third and final proof of \cref{T_cox_moon_complete} given in \cref{S_HH} is fully constructive, and can be viewed as a natural continuous Coxeter analogue of the Havel--Hakimi \cite{H55,H62} algorithm.
-This algorithm has an intuitive description in terms of players seeking out potential competitors/collaborators with respect to their relative weakness/strength, and is inspired by an unpublished proof of Moon's classical theorem by David Aldous \cite{DA}.
+Our third and final proof of \cref{T_cox_moon_complete} given in \cref{S_HH} is fully constructive, and can be viewed as a natural continuous Coxeter analogue of the classical Havel--Hakimi \cite{H55,H62} algorithm.
+This algorithmic proof has an intuitive description in terms of players seeking out potential competitors/collaborators with respect to their relative weakness/strength (as a certain greedy particle sliding procedure), and is inspired by an unpublished proof of Moon's classical theorem by David Aldous \cite{DA}.